hackdaymanifesto/site/index.markdown

 Discounts and credit for an API, face time with a company's CEO, or development resources to continue a hack make for poor prizes (with obvious exceptions such as of companies offering music/video streaming services or online stores) and are likely to just disappoint the winning team.
-If a company wishes to pursue further development of a hack they should speak to the winning team separately.
+When organizations/individuals wish to pursue further development of a hack they should speak to the winning team separately.

 ## Atmosphere and attitudes